prithviraj5703/Univariate-Linear-Regression/README.md

 ```
 '''
 Program for Univariate linear regression using the least squares method.
-Developed by: your name:Meiyaasi.V
+Developed by: your name:Prithviraj.V
-RegisterNumber: 21005984
+RegisterNumber: 22004659
 '''

 import numpy as np